 Understanding IOTA: Why was it invented, and how does it work?

-With this ingenious solution, experts believe the fast, free, and secure IOTA data processing solution could be the future key to power everything from smart cities to interconnected factories while ensuring its users get financial rewards for their early investment.
+With this ingenious solution, experts believe the fast, free, and secure IOTA data processing solution could be the future key to powering everything from smart cities to interconnected factories while ensuring its users get financial rewards for their early investment.

 But, how exactly does IOTA work?